niceume/statsailr_procs_base/README.md

 StatSailr PROC instruction settings can be shared by multiple setting modules.
 The shared setting can be included using add_setting_from() method defined in ProcSettingModule.
 The included file is also written in module, and the format is almost the same.

-In thee following example, ProcScatter or ProPlot?????? include DevCopySetting which provides functionality of dev.copy() function.
+In the following example, ProcScatter or ProPlot?????? include DevCopySetting which provides functionality of dev.copy() function.

 ```